zjkiza/mapper/README.md

   }
   ```

 - When a new entity is passed through a Dto object, it is recommended to use attribute `Zjk\DtoMapper\Attribute\NewEntity` above the DTO object.
-The mapper is then fast, because it will not waste time to check if that entity exists, but will immediately carry it.
+The mapper is then fast, because it will not waste time to check if that entity exists, but will create it immediately.
   Example:
   ```php